Newsletter

 Julian Barnes and Ian McEwan are widely celebrated as two of the finest writers of their generation.
 Along with Salman Rushdie and Kazuo Ishiguro, they were included on Granta’s prescient Best Young British Novelists list in 1993 and have gone on to write some of the most memorable novels of the past three decades.

-Don’t miss this rare opportunity to hear two of the most celebrated voices in contemporary British literature discussing their craft and reflections on life.
-You will also have the chance to ask your own questions during the audience Q&A.
+This was a rare opportunity to hear two of the most celebrated voices in contemporary British literature discussing their craft and reflections on life.

 Speakers